agosztolai/MARBLE/README.md

 model = MARBLE.net(data, params = {'inner_product_features': True})
 ```

+Read more about the geometry-aware and geometry-agnostic modes [here](#innerproduct)

 After you have trained your model, you can evaluate evaluate your model on your dataset, or another dataset to obtain an embedding all manifold points in joint latent space (3-dimensional by default) based on their local vector field features.

 ```